dharmafly/noodle/README.md

 Required posts
 ----------------

-A main overview, this will be the first post in your *_posts* directory.
+There are no required posts, however the first post in your `_posts` directory will be styled as an overview section on the index page.

 Site variables
 ==================